 Tax Sale Properties in British Columbia

 British Columbia is the westernmost province of Canada, located between the Pacific Ocean and the Rocky Mountains.
-With an estimated population of 5.071 million as of 2019, it is Canada's third-most populous province.
+With an estimated population of 5,000,879 as of 2021, it is Canada's third-most populous province.

 The capital of British Columbia remains Victoria, the fifteenth-largest metropolitan region in Canada, named for Queen Victoria, who ruled during the creation of the original colonies.
 The largest city is Vancouver, the third-largest metropolitan area in Canada, the largest in Western Canada, and the second-largest in the Pacific Northwest.